Drive

 In Drive, Sexton explores our most fragile points of connection—to lovers and family, to the living and the dead, and to oneself, one’s own life’s work—with the care and wisdom of one who knows these roads.
 In her hands, these delicate boundaries become navigable.
 They are both her route and her destination.

 Great poets teach us to see in words, moments, actions, emotions, and Elaine Sexton does this so vividly and visually that the reader, this reader, is there, with her on her ‘Drive.’
-Continually inventive, often startling, the poems in this beautiful collection are a gift for writers, artists, and anyone who loves language
+Continually inventive, often startling, the poems in this beautiful collection are a gift for writers, artists, and anyone who loves language.

 — Jonathan Santlofer, author of The Last Mona Lisa and The Widower’s Notebook